From the legumes of arizona project:

 an illustration of acacia salicina, Australia's willow acacia

-Legumes of Arizona: An Illustrated Flora and Reference – Publication expected in late 2019.
+Legumes of Arizona: An Illustrated Flora and Reference – Publication expected in 2021.

 One of the non-native plants included in Legumes of Arizona is Acacia salicina, Australia’s willow acacia.
 Growing to 40’, this tall, graceful tree with a willow-like canopy has been planted in many arid regions of the world for its value as a shade tree, screen, windbreak, and soil stabilizer.
 In our desert, it tolerates heat, poor soil, and dry conditions while providing abundant grey-green foliage that needs little tending—as long as it’s allowed to keep its lovely pendulous form.
 The main landscaping concern is the tree’s tendency to blow over if given too much water.